-This post was written by CASE Executive-in-Residence and Sproxil Co-Founder Alden Zecha.
+This post was written by CASE Executive-in-Residence and Sproxil Co-Founder Alden Zecha in March 2016.
 He has over 25 years of experience in more than 35 countries and has founded several companies, including SEAD Innovator Sproxil, Inc., a social venture that provides a consumer SMS and app product verification service to help consumers avoid purchasing counterfeit products.

 Based on my own work founding a social enterprise and my experience collaborating and networking with many other social entrepreneurs, I recently developed and delivered a workshop for Fuqua MBA students about launching a social venture.
 At the core of the workshop I shared three questions that I believe every social entrepreneur should ask himself or herself prior to launching a new venture.
 If we each honestly answer these questions prior to launch, I believe we can significantly increase the likelihood that our ventures will succeed.

 In many social ventures, there is often a distinction between who will pay you and who is your actual target beneficiary or end user.
 Both are critical but, in my experience, really understanding who you are serving and their true needs is core to your model.
 Do you plan to serve consumers, businesses, government, or society at large?A venture can serve many or even all of these, but each has its own specific needs.
 The more you add to your venture’s targets the more complex your business model will need to be – and the more difficult it will be to execute the business well.
 You should carefully and deliberately choose which one(s) you want to serve and ensure that you don’t inadvertently plan to serve others.When we started Sproxil, we determined that our target beneficiaries would be both individual consumers and businesses.
 Although we would also provide notable benefits to government and societies at large, we felt that by focusing on the former two we would best achieve the impact we were seeking, which was to reduce the effect of counterfeit goods in the marketplace.

 Will you serve more through indirect or direct means?